-Match active policies with a scope, an action and a user realm.
-The client IP is matched implicitly. :param g: context object :param scope: the policy scope.
-SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action :param realm: the realm to match :rtype: Match exception privacyidea.lib.policy.MatchingError(description='server error!', id=903)
+Match active policies with a scope, an action and a token object.
+The client IP is matched implicitly.
+From the token object we try to determine the user as the owner.
+If the token has no owner, we try to determine the tokenrealm.
+We fallback to realm=None :param g: context object :param scope: the policy scope.
+SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action :param token_obj: The token where the user object or the realm should match. :rtype: Match classmethod user(g, scope, action, user_object)

 Match active policies with a scope, an action and a user object (which may be None).
 The client IP is matched implicitly. :param g: context object :param scope: the policy scope.
 SCOPE.ADMIN cannot be passed, admin must be used instead. :param action: the policy action :param user_object: the user object to match.
-Might also be None, which means that the policy class privacyidea.lib.policy.PolicyClass
+Might also be None, which means that the policy attributes user, realm and resolver are ignored.